Preview: Squirt gun game even the youngest kids can play!

 It’s summer!
 Squirt gun time!
-Let the little kids play too with this fun, simple squirt gun game!
+Squirt guns (or water guns) can be fun or can be a headache to referee.
+Use this squirt gun game to keep kids on task and not squirting each other in the eye.
+Even the little kids can play this fun, simple squirt gun game.
 It is also a great game to build hand-eye coordination and fine motor skills.

 This post contains affiliate links.

 Summer means outdoor games!
 Swing sets, pools, water guns, and making memories.

 Every time the water guns come out, someone ends up in tears.
 “She squirted my face” or “I don’t want to get wet” or “Please don’t squirt the dog”… Little kids want to join in the fun so I wanted to make water guns a game that did not end up with someone crying.